oneup trader dashboard

 Account Analytics

-The account analytics section is where most traders will spend the majority of their time.
+The account analytics section is where most traders spend their time.
 It shows your current balance, how close you are to your drawdown limit, and tracks your overall trading performance.

 The goals chart provides a timeline view of your account, showing your starting balance, current position, and drawdown levels over time.
 This makes it easier to spot patterns in your trading, such as consistency, overtrading, or periods of drawdown.